urao/CC13.x/demo/CC131_TOI.md

 6. Internet Proxy
 7. Control VM's placement
 8. Credentials are stored in ansible-vault, which is encrypted
+9. External CEPH (Make sure version of CEPH is compatible with OSP13)
 ```

 3. Deployment prerequisties